LinkedIn Engagement Benchmarks by Industry (2026): Your Essential Guide to B2B Performance

 • Why: Sharing research, patient success stories (anonymized), and health trends works well.
 Education is a strong driver.

 • Opinion: "The most effective approach for healthcare, in our experience, involves humanizing complex topics.
 Use patient stories and expert Q&A sessions," says a social media specialist.
+Journal of Medical Internet Research documents engagement effectiveness in healthcare communications.

 • Marketing & Advertising: